-Rare early separately published railroad map of California, publshed by George Cram in Chicago, with a fine detailed map of Nevada on the verso (21 x 15 inches).
+Rare early railroad map of California, publshed by George Cram in Chicago, with a fine detailed map of Nevada on the verso (21 x 15 inches).

-Cram's 1879 Railroad Map of California is the third in a serie of variants following the1875 Cram's Rail Road and Township Map of California.
+Cram's 1879 Railroad Map of California (and Nevada) is the third in a series of variants following the 1875 Cram's Rail Road and Township Map of California.
 In 1876, Cram seems to have issued an oversized set of his Western Railroad maps in pocket map format and also bound up a set of the maps in an unusual oversized atlas of wall maps.
-This 1879 edition has been significantly updated with additional railroad lines,most noteably in Southern California.
+This 1879 edition has been significantly updated with additional railroad lines, most noteably in Southern California.
 Whereas in 1876, Cram showed only a line from Los Angeles to the Harbor at San Pedro, this 1879 edition shows a number of lines traversing Southern California, including one extending from Los Angeles toward the Yuma area and a second line to San Diego, along with 3 local lines in Los Angeles County.

 Cram's large format map of California includes state surveys, railroads, towns, mountains, lakes, rivers, mines, roads and a host of other details.
 The map includes a detailed treatment of the nascent railroad system within California and is one of the most detailed and accurate large format maps of the period.

 Cram's map of Nevada is of equal note, providing the most detailed atlas map of Nevada published in the 19th Century.
 The map shows the railroad lines, early towns, counties, mining districts, mountains, rivers and other details.